Aharonyan-Narek/RabbitMQExampleAPI/README.md

 # RabbitMQExampleAPI
-simple RabbitMQ API as a publisher with console subscriber using MassTransit
+simple RabbitMQ API as a publisher with console subscriber